wg-osr/walkerga.github.io/_posts/monsters/2020-11-14-bat-arctic.md

 **Attacks (1/round)**

-<ins>Bites.</ins> The Vyderac Swarm makes a melee attack (1) with reach using its HP as its attack stat.
+<ins>Bites.</ins> The Arctic Bat Swarm makes a melee attack (1) with reach using its HP as its attack stat.
 On a hit, the target must save vs poison or slowly freeze and be restrained.
 The target can save again at the end of its next turn to cure the effect.
 On a second failure, the target is frozen for 24h.
 This effect only happens in subzero temperatures.
 <br>

 ---